cemvarol/AZ-400-PuppetLab/00-PuppetLab.md

 3. Create a custom module.

+First, be Superman in order to run some commands with administrative priviliges

+**sudo su**

 Create a custom module named mrpapp in the Production/ Modules Directory on the Puppet Master.
 The custom module will configure the PU MRP app.
 Run the following commands in a terminal with an SSH connection to the Puppet Master.

 Use the Change Directory command cd to change into the Production/ Modules Directory _/etc/puppetlabs/code/environments/production/modules_